lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 # Acknowledgments

 This specification is the work of a design team created by the chairs of the LAMPS working group.
+We would like to specifically thank Mike StJohns for writing initial version of this draft and for his substantial work on the final version.
 The following persons, in no specific order, contributed to the work directly, participated in design team meetings, or provided review of the document.

 Richard Kettlewell, Chris Trufan, Bruno Couillard,